JayanthJammula/RAE/README.md

 - **`--template`**: Builds "question + fact chain" ICL examples from the MQuAKE-CF training set (~9k examples) to help the LLM understand the retrieval and QA tasks.

 - **`--correctConflict`**: Handles a subtle issue in MQuAKE-CF-3k where both the original and edited versions of a fact are needed to answer different questions in the same case.
-See [DeepEdit](https://arxiv.org/abs/2401.10471) for details.

 - **`--loss`**: Controls how fact chains are scored. `prob_div` uses raw probability divergence; `prob_div_log` weights it by log probability, emphasizing high-confidence retrievals.